stormchaserroleplaying/stormchaserRPG/Classes/Disciple/index.md

 Choose Wisdom or Charisma as your spellcasting ability for your disciple spells.
 The power of your spells comes from your devotion and attunement to a higher power.
 You use your chosen ability whenever a disciple spell refers to your spellcasting ability.
 In addition, you use your the modifier of your chosen ability when making an attack roll with a disciple spell that you cast.

 #### Cantrips
 You know a number of cantrips of your choice from the disciple spell list equal to your spellcasting ability modifier.
-If you spellcasting ability modifier increases, then you learn additional disciple cantrips of your choice.
+If your spellcasting ability modifier increases, then you learn additional disciple cantrips of your choice.

 #### Spell Points
 The table below shows how many spell points you have to cast your disciple spells of 1st level and higher.
 To cast one of these disciple spells, you must expend a number of spell points equal to the spell’s level.
 You regain all expended spell points when you finish a long rest.